grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

 Let's build a minimal example pipeline that first

-1. generates some data in a jupyter notebook, then
+1. generates some data in a Jupyter notebook, then
 2. visualizes the data in an Rmarkdown notebook and finally
 3. deploys the reports to GitHub pages.